eriehan/Cell-Project/README.md

     * kind of simulation it represents, as well as a title for this simulation and the author of this data file
     * settings for global configuration parameters specific to the simulation
     * width and height of the grid and the initial configuration of the states for the cells in the grid
+* Allow users to save current simulation parameters and then load it as a simulation with the saved configurations

 ### Resources Used
 https://www2.cs.duke.edu/courses/compsci308/fall19/assign/02_simulation/